julianputnam/Music-Learning/README.md

    Run data_collection.py > data_loading.py > model_train.py > model_demo.py

 ### How:
-• Collect and store information for ~3000 popular* songs in a pandas dataframe including Energy, etc., and download those songs' 30-second audio previews.
+• Collect and store information for ~3000 songs in a pandas dataframe including Energy, etc., and download those songs' 30-second audio previews.

 • Use torchaudio and a custom pipeline class to transform data from audio file > waveform (tensor) > spectrogram (tensor) for each collected audio file.